Chart Color Schemes

 Infrastructure

-Berowra - Brooklyn - Cowan has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Berowra - Brooklyn - Cowan has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified three projects that are expected to impact the area.
-Notable projects include the Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, Kooroowall-undi (Peat Island) and Foreshore Development Project, Old Mooney Mooney Creek Bridge Maintenance, and Connecting Northern Beaches - Cycling & Walking Paths.
-The following list provides details on those projects likely to be most relevant.
+AreaSearch has identified three projects that could impact the area: Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, Kooroowall-undi (Peat Island) and Foreshore Development Project, Old Mooney Mooney Creek Bridge Maintenance, Connecting Northern Beaches - Cycling & Walking Paths.
+The latter two are likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.